daodu-tobi/Nrega-Analysis--Power-Bi/README.md

 - Step 2 : Open power query editor to clean data and get data ready for analyzes.

-- Step 3 : Reduction of entries names in categorical columns to aid better vizualization.
+- Step 3 : Reduction of entries names in categorical columns to aid better visualization.

          'SILIGURI MAHAKUMA PARISAD' was reduced to 'SILIGURI M' 'Darjeeling Gorkha Hill Council (DGHC) was reduced to 'DGHC